Express Testing, Inc.

 Failure Analysis at Express Testing

 3. SEM Analysis - Scanning Electron Microscopy (SEM) facilitates the evaluation of fracture surfaces and other important features at extremely high magnification.
-SEM photographic documentation is also performed to record physical features that indicate a specific failure mode.
 Material defects can be identified and in the case of an unwanted inclusion it can be chemically analyzed while in the SEM using Energy Dispersive Spectroscopy (EDS) chemical analysis to determine it's potential origin.

 2. Chemical Analysis - the evaluation of a sample to determine if the composition meets the design/print specifications and to see if any potentially problematic constituents are present.